apache/flink-web/docs/content/how-to-contribute/documentation-style-guide.md

 For every documentation file, the front matter should be immediately followed by the Apache License statement.
-For both language versions, this block must be stated in US English and copied in the exact same words as inthe following example.
+For both language versions, this block must be stated in US English and copied in the exact same words as in the following example.

 ```